 3 ENG350W Seminar in Literary Theory and Scholarly Writing

 An advanced course in writing literary analysis and methods of literary research; required of all junior English majors and interdepartmental majors before enrollment in the tutorial.
-Prerequisite(s): Second-term junior status.
+Second-term junior status is required.

 3 6 courses from the following: ART263 Women and Art II

 This course explores the status of women in the arts, images of women in art, art made by women, and women as patrons.
 Prerequisite(s): ART 132 or permission of the instructor.